|Guide||♦||8 Triplogs||0 Topics|

 Ahhh, Dos Cabezas.
 Anyone who has seen these two magnificent peaks from say Hwy 191 or I-10 knows that they are sort of the Matterhorn of Southern Arizona.
 No, not in the sense of technical difficulty or elevation, but in the sense of unique, eye-catching protrusion from the earth.
 They shoot up to 8354 ft as masses of solid rock to dominate the skyline of the Dos Cabezas range.
 And to trump the Matterhorn, there are two of them, right next to each other, and almost exactly the same height!
-The translation from Spanish is "Two Heads", and as we all know, two heads are better than one!
+The Spanish translation is "Two Heads," and as we all know, two heads are better than one!
 Take that, Switzerland!

-In the snow we found several animal tracks including very large mountain lion tracks - about the size of my hand.
-Later in the day we saw some nervous looking deer.
-We followed the road about .6 miles to a spot just past the midpoint of the two peaks, although it was difficult to see much of the peaks at this point because our view was obstructed by a dense forest of Oaks and Walnut trees.
-It was time to leave the road to head up the steep, leaf-covered slope of the forest toward the shoot between the two peaks.
-We went just past the midpoint because this approach allowed us to trek diagonally back to the shoot at an easier grade than simply charging straight up the middle.
+We found several animal tracks in the snow, including massive mountain lion tracks about my hand's size.
+Later in the day, we saw some nervous looking deer.
+We followed the road about 0.6 miles to a spot just past the midpoint of the two peaks, although it was difficult to see much of the peaks at this point because our view was obstructed by a dense forest of Oaks and Walnut trees.
+It was time to leave the road to head up the steep, leaf-covered slope of the forest toward the chute between the two peaks.
+We went just past the midpoint because this approach allowed us to trek diagonally back to the chute at an easier grade than charging straight up the middle.
 It certainly helped because this area is steep and slippery.
-It was slow going, and it seemed like a lot more than the mere 1/10th of a mile that it was to the shoot!
-It is pretty obvious when you are at the shoot; it is a narrow slot between the two peaks with a tree in the middle of it, approximately 25 feet overhead.
+It was slow going, and it seemed like a lot more than the mere 1/10th of a mile that it was to the chute!
+It is pretty apparent when you are at the chute; it is a narrow slot between the two peaks with a tree in the middle of it, approximately 25 feet overhead.

 Alas, there is another way to get to the top, at least to the top of the south peak.
 Remember the choice we had to take the ridgeline along the fence to the south peak?
 Well, that dumps you off at the easiest route up the south peak.
-At this point, rather than going back down to the road, then back to the truck, then back up the ridge, we scrambled down the entry of the shoot and down and around and then back up the east/southeast base of the south peak.
+At this point, rather than going back down to the road, then back to the truck, then back up the ridge, we scrambled down the entry of the chute and down and around and then back up the east/southeast base of the south peak.
 This was only about 1/2 a mile, but there was a bit of huffing and puffing.
 Then we intersected with the end of the ridgeline trail and started heading up the fairly well used/marked route up the south peak.
-There was a little bushwhacking here and there, but overall, it was pretty clear, especially as we got higher.
+There was a little bushwhacking here and there, but overall, it was pretty straightforward, especially as we got higher.